Combining Excel Files Hosted on a SharePoint Folder with Power BI

 We now have all of the files that we want to combine but, how do we combine these files??
 What kind of magic is needed to consolidate all of them?
 Surely it can’t be just one click to combine them, right?
 Let’s find out.

 New functionality!
 Combine Excel files with just one click

 You might remember these popular posts from Microsoft itself on how to combine text and CSV files.
 It used to throw weird results with Excel files, but that changed with the latest version of the Power BI Desktop and Power Query.

 This is now what happens after you click that button:

 1. A new window will appear called ‘Combine Binaries’ – it will first find the first Binary from the table, which in our case is 03-March.xlsx, and it’ll create a sample function that will be applied to all of the other binaries.

-After just 1 click, you have all of the data ready to be combined on the “Data” column.
-The elements within the red and orange outline were automatically created by the tool.
+After just one click, you have all of the data ready to be combined on the “Data” column.
+The elements within the red and orange outlines were automatically created by the tool.

 3. Expand the data found in the Data column – you’re one step away from consolidating all of your data!
 Just click the button with the double opposite arrow found on the “Data” column